 The most important clinical evidence for lavender in migraine derives from a randomised, placebo-controlled clinical trial by Sasannejad et al. (2012), conducted in 47 patients experiencing acute migraine attacks.
 Patients were instructed to inhale lavender essential oil for fifteen minutes at the onset of a migraine attack and to record headache severity at thirty-minute intervals over two hours.
 The results demonstrated a significantly greater reduction in headache severity in the lavender group compared with the placebo group, with 71% of lavender-treated patients reporting full or partial response compared with 47% in the control group.
 Whilst the sample size was modest and the study duration limited, the findings are noteworthy given the non-invasive, low-risk nature of aromatherapeutic administration.
 Further mechanistic investigation in animal models has demonstrated that lavender essential oil reduces CGRP release from trigeminal ganglion neurons and attenuates plasma protein extravasation in dural tissues, supporting a direct trigemirovascular mechanism of action.

 6.6 Cannabis (Cannabis sativa)

+Described under Ayurveda stream but lacks ayurveda description, properties and more trails are available on Ayurveda Research Portal….try to in cooperate them

 Cannabis sativa L. (Cannabaceae) has attracted considerable scientific and clinical interest in recent years as a potential therapeutic agent for a wide range of pain conditions, including migraine.
 The plant produces a diverse array of phytocannabinoids, of which delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) are the most extensively characterised.
 These compounds act primarily through the endocannabinoid system—a neuromodulatory system comprising cannabinoid receptors (CB1 and CB2), endogenous ligands (anandamide and 2-arachidonoylglycerol), and enzymatic machinery—which plays a significant role in the modulation of pain, inflammation, and neuronal excitability (Greco et al., 2010).
 The endocannabinoid system is particularly well represented within the trigemirovascular system; CB1 receptors are expressed on trigeminal neurons and their inhibitory activation by both endogenous and exogenous cannabinoids attenuates the release of CGRP and glutamate, reducing nociceptive transmission (Greco et al., 2010).